utap2/utap2/docs/rst/rna-mars-seq-results.rst

 Steps 4 and 6 are performed only for MARS-Seq and RNA-seq with UMI

-Steps 6 and 7 are performed only if DESeq2 is selected
+Steps 7 is performed only if DESeq2 is selected

+Steps 1-6 are not performed for DESeq2 from counts matrix pipeline

 .. image:: ../figures/rna-seq_workflow.jpg